Yoned-Mikay/Awesome-EPUB-Reader/README.md

 # Awesome EPUB Reader

 Welcome to **Awesome EPUB Reader**!
-This is a browser-based EPUB reader designed to provide a seamless reading experience with a clean user interface.
+This is a browser-based EPUB reader based off of epub.js designed to provide a seamless reading experience with a clean user interface.
 Whether you're reading novels, textbooks, or any other EPUB content, my reader is here to enhance your reading journey.

 ## Features